A model-based restricted shapley value to measure the players' contribution to shot actions in football: Empirical analysis

-The $PRS$ statistic has been computed for all 30 considered players (15 from AC Milan and 15 from SSC Napoli) using the bootstrap with B = 1,000 replications, aimed to estimate the standard error in Equations \ref{eq:se_phi} and \ref{eq:se_phi_avg}.
-Table~\ref{tab:milan_players_summary} reports, for each player, the number of shot actions in which they were involved, their role, and their $PRS$ statistic.
+The $PRSV$ statistic has been computed for all 30 considered players (15 from AC Milan and 15 from SSC Napoli) using the bootstrap with B = 1,000 replications, aimed to estimate the standard error in Equations \ref{eq:se_phi} and \ref{eq:se_phi_avg}.
+Table~\ref{tab:milan_players_summary} reports, for each player, the number of shot actions in which they were involved, their role, and their $PRSV$ statistic.
 It is worth noting that each player is consistently assigned to the same role $j$ across all considered actions.
-This is because a player's role is determined based on the information obtained from \textit{Sofifa} (as detailed in Section \ref{sec:data}), rather than the specific role he or she actually occupies in a given action.
+This is because a player's role is determined based on the information obtained from \textit{Sofifa} (as detailed in Section \ref{sec:data}), rather than the specific role occupied in a given action.

 The results reveal a marked heterogeneity in players’ contributions to shot quality generation, both within and across teams.
-At the top of the overall ranking, Victor Osimhen clearly stands out, exhibiting the highest $PRS$ statistic among all players.
+At the top of the overall ranking, Victor Osimhen clearly stands out, exhibiting the highest $PRSV$ statistic among all players.
 This finding highlights his central role in SSC Napoli’s attacking structures, consistent with a system strongly oriented around his ability to finalize and elevate the quality of offensive actions.
-Among AC Milan players, Olivier Giroud and Rafael Leão display comparably high $PRS$ statistic, confirming their importance in the attacking phase.
+Among AC Milan players, Olivier Giroud and Rafael Leão display comparably high $PRSV$ statistic, confirming their importance in the attacking phase.